curl/everything-curl/sourcecode-contributing.md

     [whatever-else-by: credit all helpers, finders, doers]

-Do not forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and e-mail setup correctly in git before you commit.
+Do not forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own Github username and e-mail setup correctly in git before you commit via commands below:

+    git config --global user.name "johndoe"
+    git config --global user.email "johndoe@example.com"

 The author and the \*-by: lines are, of course, there to make sure we give the proper credit in the project.
 We do not want to take someone else's work